RubenSmit/wireless-communication/docs/per-app.md

 ## Results

 Unfortunately we did not succeed in getting the nrf24l01+ running with a Nucleo.
-We got it working in Arduino within 10 minutes but with the Nucleo it was impossible for us to achieve.
-Although the code claims several bytes have been sent it is theoretically not possible timing wise.
-It should take 500 samples times 4000 us times 15 retries = 30 seconds when there is no reciever, but it takes only a fraction of that.
-We can not find out what we are doing wrong.
 Therefore we where unable to collect any results.
 In the folder [/nrf24-packet-error-rate](https://github.com/RubenSmit/wireless-communication/tree/main/nrf24-packet-error-rate/PacketErrorRAte) a preliminary setup for the app can be found.
 This is a work-in-progress application and not near the final solution.

 ## Conclusion